Powerlearnproject/se-day1-assignment-SkyFIONA/README.md

 5.Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+Roles and Responsibilities in a Software Engineering Team Software Developer:

+Writes, tests, and debugs code.
+Collaborates with designers and analysts to implement features.
+Quality Assurance (QA) Engineer:

+Designs and executes test cases.
+Ensures software meets quality standards and user expectations.
+Project Manager:

+Plans and oversees project execution.
+Manages resources, timelines, and communication among stakeholders.